alexblakes/regional_nonsense_constraint/documentation/write_up.md

 After correcting for multiple testing with the Benjamini-Hochberg (false discovery rate (FDR)) method, we defined constrained transcripts and regions as those with fewer nonsense variants than expected (one-tailed Z test, P < 0.001), or those with 0 nonsense variants observed and P < 0.01.
 This second group represents transcripts at the limit of our power to detect constraint.
 To acheive a significance level of P < 0.01 or P < 0.001 (prior to FDR correction), a minimum of ~5 or ~9 expected nonsense variants are required, respectively.
 To exclude very large transcripts with modest constraint but highly significant P-values, we excluded transcripts and regions where the ratio of observed : expected variants (O/E) was larger than 0.35.

 <div class="alert alert-block alert-info">
     I still need to apply FDR correction, and decide on appropriate significance cutoffs.
+    Should I apply the O/E cutoff prior to FDR correction?
 </div>

 ### Constrained transcripts in ClinVar